SAhmed48/reactjs-concepts/README.md

 #### useCallback Hook?

-- useCallback is a hook that will return a memoized version of the callback function that only changes if one of the depencies has changed.
+- useCallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.
 - To prevent unnecessary renders.
-- useCallback Hook only renders the component when their is any change in its props and state.
+- useCallback Hook only renders the component when there is any change in its props and state.
 - If we have around 20+ child components and changing 1 component value renders all components is a serious optimization problem.
 - To handle this case we used **useCallback** Hook.

 #### useRef Hook:

 - Use to access the dom element in the functional component.
-- Create a container to hold mutable parameter in the functional component.
+- Create a container to hold mutable parameters in the functional component.

 #### Custom Hook